Ennio Morricone: Discography

 Morricone sold well over 70 million records worldwide during his career that spanned over seven decades, including 6.5 million albums and singles in France, over three million in the United States and more than two million albums in South Korea.
-In 1971, the composer received his first golden record (disco d'oro) for the sale of 1,000,000 records in Italy and a "Targa d'Oro" (it) for the worldwide sales of 22 million.
+In 1971, the composer received his first golden record (disco d'oro) for the sale of 1,000,000 records in Italy, and was awarded a "Targa d'Oro" (it) for the worldwide sales of 22 million.